-2020 has been a year of many challenges for all.
-CoronaVirus led to many cancelations in the year's plans; however, opened opportunities as innovations through business and Agtech became more vital than ever.
+2020 has been a year of many challenges.
+Coronavirus led to cancelations of the year's plans; however, opened opportunities as innovations through business and Agtech became more vital than ever.
 This blog highlights my personal experiences throughout this year.

 Ian from Breedr is a great example of a “Farming Foundations” AgTech entrepreneur –bringing together an upbringing in farming and a career spent elsewhere to change how things are done.